 - After you get out of the shower, pat your belly button dry.

 Afterward, don’t use too much cream or lotion in or around your belly button.
-It can encourage an environment where fungi and bacteria can grow more easily.
+They can encourage an environment where fungi and bacteria can grow more easily.

 If you have a belly button piercing, keep it clean and dry.
-Wet a washcloth with a mixture of antimicrobial hand soap and water and gently wash around the piercing.
+Wet a washcloth with a mixture of antimicrobial soap and water, and gently wash around the piercing.